Pitz72/PixelDebhTheGame/README.md

 -   **Capture:** Get close to an enemy and press the capture button.
 -   **Launch:** While holding a captured enemy, press the button again to launch it in the direction you're facing.
+-   **Double Jump:** Press jump again in mid-air to reach higher platforms!
 -   **Stun Enemies:** Jump and hit a platform from below to stun any enemies walking on top of it, giving you a strategic advantage!
 -   **Goal:** To complete a level, you must first collect all the retro-themed items (joysticks, floppy disks, cartridges).
 Once all items are collected, a goal door at the far right of the level becomes active.
 Reach the door to advance!
 -   **Boss Battle:** Face off against the mighty Cyclops Frog!
 In an epic showdown, the boss now floats with unpredictable movement and attacks by launching spinning CD-ROMs at you.
 Use your special shooting ability (`Left Shift`) to win this dynamic encounter.
 You can aim in 8 directions by holding the movement keys while you shoot, giving you full control to target the floating menace.

 ## Features

+-   **New: Synthwave Aesthetics:** A brand new intro sequence featuring a neon grid horizon and a retro sun, plus enhanced sprite details like a tactical visor and scarf for the hero.
+-   **New: Oracle AI:** Stuck?
+Pause the game and consult the "Oracle of the Bitverse" (powered by Gemini API) for cryptic, context-aware hints based on your current level, score, and lives.
 -   **Structured Game Progression:** A full adventure across 13 levels, with a carefully designed difficulty curve.
 Each standard level is progressively longer than the last, mixing horizontal and vertical platforming challenges.
 -   **Gradual Enemy Introduction:** New enemy types are introduced gradually, giving players time to learn their patterns:
     -   **Globby (Base):** The standard ground enemy.